uber/tchannel/docs/as-thrift.md

 It can be passed options.

  - required `opts.source` The thrift idl as a string
+ - `opts.strict` defaults to true.
+When set to false you opt out of strict IDL parsing.
  - `opts.logParseFailures` logParseFailures defaults to true.
 When it is set to true we will log parse failures to the logger using `logger.warn()`.
 If you do not want these log statements you